Web: www.wsmamusic.org

 WAUNAKEE, Wis.
-(April 11, 2019) – Thousands of dedicated middle and high school student musicians from across the state are preparing for the Wisconsin School Music Association (WSMA) State Solo & Ensemble Festival.
+(April 9, 2025) – Thousands of dedicated middle and high school student musicians from Wisconsin and contiguous states are preparing for Wisconsin School Music Association (WSMA) State Solo & Ensemble Festivals.

-Ten university campuses will host performances by more than 32,000 students, making this event one of the largest of its kind in the nation.
-UW-Milwaukee, UW-Oshkosh, UW-Platteville and UW-Whitewater will hold festivals on April 27.
-Cardinal Stritch University, UW-Eau Claire, UW-Green Bay, UW-Parkside, UW-Stevens Point and Viterbo University festivals will be held on May 4.
+Ten university campuses, as well as West Salem High School and Middle School, will host performances by more than 11,000 students, making this event one of the largest of its kind in the nation.
+UW-Milwaukee, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Whitewater and West Salem High School and Middle School will host festivals on April 26.
+Carroll University, UW-Eau Claire, UW-Green Bay, UW-Parkside and UW-Stevens Point will host festivals on May 3.
 Solo & Ensemble Festivals are scheduled for 8 a.m. – 4:30 p.m.
-An evening Jazz Festival will take place on May 3 at UW-Green Bay.
 All events are open to the public and free of charge.

 Learn more about WSMA State Music Festivals and other programs by visiting wsmamusic.org.
 Festival information, including schedules and results, will be posted as available.